TheDraz/TheDraz/README.md

 ## About me

 - I'm a hobby developer who codes in his free time and is interested in all things tech
-- My main interest at the moment consists of general software tools.
-I was really into game development a few years back, but that got put on the back burner for now (linked my itch.io page in case you want to play any of my games)
+- My main interest at the moment software engineering.
+Previous interests include mobile and game development (linked my itch.io page in case you want to play any of my games)

 - Other interests include **Linux**, **Art** and **Gaming**